Dynamic Generation of Multi-LLM Agents Communication Topologies with Graph Diffusion Models: Methodology

 \subsection{Conditional Graph Diffusion Generator}

-The core of our generative framework is a conditional diffusion model, $\mathcal{G}_\theta$, designed to learn the distribution of high-quality topologies, $p_\theta(A | C)$.
+The core of our generative framework is a conditional diffusion model, $\mathcal{G}_\theta$, designed to learn the distribution of high-quality topologies, $p_\theta(A | C)$. {We explicitly chose Diffusion over single-shot approaches (e.g., VAEs or Gumbel-Softmax) to enable \textit{iterative refinement}.
+In a discrete topology space, a single ``wrong" edge can break the communication flow; diffusion allows our proxy model to intervene at every step of the construction process, gently steering the graph toward high-reward regions gradually rather than risking mode collapse typical of one-shot generators.}

 Here, in Figure~\ref{fig:adaptive}, we provide a visual contrast between common static topologies and the sparse, adaptive structures that our generator is designed to create.
 This distinction highlights the framework's goal: to move beyond one-size-fits-all patterns towards topologies optimized for the specific demands of a given task.
 We model the adjacency matrix $A \in \{0, 1\}^{N \times N}$ by scaling its values to $\{-1, 1\}$ and performing diffusion in a continuous space.

 \paragraph{Diffusion Process.} We utilize a variance-preserving forward process $q(A_t | A_0)$ that gradually adds Gaussian noise to an initial graph $A_0$ over $T$ timesteps:

 where $\{\beta_t\}_{t=1}^T$ is a fixed variance schedule and $\bar{\alpha}_t = \prod_{s=1}^t (1-\beta_s)$.
 The objective is to learn the reverse process $p_\theta(A_{t-1} | A_t, C)$ to denoise a noisy graph $A_t$ back towards a clean, high-performance graph, conditioned on the task vector $C$.